Mitchell Freeway Southbound Widening - Cedric Street to Vincent Street

 Scope of works

-The project involves building an additional 7 km lane on Mitchell Freeway southbound from Cedric Street to Vincent Street.
+- Build an additional 7 km lane on Mitchell Freeway southbound from Cedric Street to Vincent Street

 Environment and community